Edinho Júnior: Shillong Lajong (loan)

 Edinho joined the I-League side Shillong Lajong on loan on 15 February 2013 until 30 June 2013.
 He made his debut against Pune FC on 24 March 2013.
 He scored two goals as the match ended 2–2.
 In total, he made six appearances and scored two goals for Shillong Lajong.

 FIFA has made a documentary on him and his dancing skills for the club and released it as FIFA Football Mundial- A dancing 'Hero' in India.

 Whitehawk (loan)

 On 19 July 2013, Edinho joined newly promoted Conference South side Whitehawk on a one-month loan deal.
 On 18 September 2013, he returned to Blackburn after making three appearances for Whitehawk.

 Harrisburg City Islanders

 On 24 January 2014, Edinho joined USL Pro side Harrisburg City Islanders on a free transfer.

 Farense

 In July 2014, Edinho joined Segunda Liga side Farense.

+After seven years with Ferreiras, Edinho joined Quarteirense in July 2025.

 International career

 Edinho made his debut for Portugal U19 on 8 February 2013, coming on as a 58th-minute substitute in a 3–0 friendly win over Norway U19.
 Then, in June 2013, he played in 2013 UEFA European Under-19 Football Championship elite qualification against Bulgaria U19, a 7–0 win, and Czech Republic U19, a 4–1 win, coming on as substitute in both games.